The dynamics of supply and demand determine prices in a market economy. This is a fundamental principle of economics.

-The impact of an aging demographic = fewer buyers and less purchases per buyer.
+The impact of an aging demographic = fewer buyers and fewer purchases per buyer.
 Why?
 They are settled and already have complete households.
 Recently an established gallery (specializing in craft media) revealed to me that their collectors are buying less than in the past.
-She observed that the more senior collectors are even downsizing and seeking to deassession their collections.
+She observed that more senior collectors are even downsizing and seeking to deaccession their collections.
 (This adds to the supply side of the craft marketplace.)
 Fewer buyers buying less and less are sure signs of weakening demand.

 COMPETITION FROM DESIGN

 In his lecture and paper "How Envy Killed the Crafts", Garth Clark says, ". . . one cannot blame craft's slowing market on general economic conditions in the past ten pre-recession years.
 During that period more Americans spent unprecedented amounts on distinctive contemporary home furnishings, decoration, and art than ever before.
 While this market waxed, the interest in craft waned."

 I take this to mean that the craft market has not been adequately stylish or contemporary, nor competitively priced.
 I agree.

 Garth Clark continues, "Design is undermining the craft market at every level.
 It can deliver handsome ceramics, fabric, and jewelry at a low cost.
 It can produce work that to the average eye seems to be hand-crafted and can program machines to produce objects that are to some extent, unique."